 No… you shouldn’t.

-Coming from someone who has sold many watercraft and done way too many test drives with new people to the Jet Ski I can honestly say a Sea-Doo Spark or Yamaha EX or any Rec-Lite category of watercraft is not where you should start.
+Coming from someone who has sold many watercraft and done way too many test drives with people new to Jet Skis I can honestly say a Sea-Doo Spark or Yamaha EX or any Rec-Lite category of watercraft is not where you should start.

 Why Is The Recreation Category Ideal?

-The most prominent reason why I’m saying to go with the recreation category is 2-fold.
-The first reason is that this category will more than likely have iBR or RIDE or even a reverse.
-The second reason is that the recreation category is going to be more stable than the Rec-Lite category and more perfect for a family.
+The second reason is that the recreation category will be more stable than the Rec-Lite category and more perfect for a family.

 Where a bigger recreation machine like the Sea-Doo GTI or Yamaha VX I would (an over 200-pound man) feel more comfortable having 2 other people on it with me.